 ScalaHosting unfortunately is late to the SSD game – they only offer SSD storage on mechanical drives, unless you’re willing to splurge on their VPS plans.

-If you still haven’t found what you’re looking for, take a look at these four additional web hosts.
+If you still haven’t found what you’re looking for, take a look at these additional web hosting companies:

 If you are looking for specialty hosting, here are some best host lists that you might find handy.